postcss/postcss/API.md

 ## `Comment` node

 Represents comment between declarations or rules.
-Comments found within selectors, at-rules params, or declaration values will be stored in the Raw property.
+Comments inside selectors, at-rules params, or declaration values will be stored in the raw properties.

 ```js
 var root    = postcss.parse('a { color: /* inner */ black; /* outer */ }');